DanielTockan/Skii/README.md

 - What external libraries would be implemented
 - Wireframing and decisions on the layout and design of the app were tackled after the back-end was complete

 The thorough approach taken towards planning was vital in ensuring that all group members understood how the app would function at a fundamental level.
-It provided transparency to the deliverables that needed to be complete, giving us a baseline to track progress against.
+It provided transparency of the deliverables that needed to be complete, giving a baseline to track progress against.
 Most importantly, it made writing our code much simpler as less retrospective changes were necessary.

 ![Plan](./resources/screenshots/plan_to_production.png)

 I took charge of the project management aspects for Skii.
-We used a Kanban style agile framework to monitor and control our work and progress, with the help of a Trello board and created user stories to define MVP and our stretch goals.
+We used a Kanban style agile framework to monitor and control our work and progress with the help of a Trello board, and created user stories to define MVP and our stretch goals.

 INSERT  TRELLO SCREENSHOTS HERE
 INSERT  TRELLO SCREENSHOTS HERE